ibm-cloud-docs/EventStreams/eventstreams143.md

 * If you currently use the Cloud Object Storage bridge or the MQ bridge, see [Migrating bridges to Kafka Connect](/docs/services/EventStreams?topic=eventstreams-migrate_bridges).

 <br/>
 Small code deltas are shipped daily to production.
-As a result, you can expect to see many further improvements to our user experience (and other areas) throughout the rest of 2019 and beyond.
+As a result, you can expect to see many further improvements to our user experience (and other areas).
 Coming soon:

 * **Customer metrics**
     The ability to monitor activity in a service instance.

 <br/>
-For a quick walkthrough of the steps to get up and running with the new Standard plan, try the [Getting started tutorial](/docs/services/EventStreams?topic=eventstreams-getting_started).